NoromTin/Blender3D_particle_system_perfomance_test/README.md

 # Blender UI no GUI perfomance benchmark
 1. Perfomance test for Blender (www.blender.org) UI without GUI (mainly for particle subsystem).
 2. Multiprocessing core scalability.
 Linux, Windows, Mac compatible.
-3. Results are collected in "./result/".
+3. Results are collected in "./result/*".
-4. Consolidated result in "./result_consolidated.csv:
+4. Consolidated result in the file "./result_consolidated.csv:
 5. Can be adopted for diiferent tools.

 Project advantages: